 HOW DO I RECEIVE THE 50% STUDENT HEALTH FEE DISCOUNT?

 Students will initially be assessed the full charge and then the discount will be automatically added to student accounts once they provide a new ‘Physical Location’ address to the University.
-Students will have a deadline of September 30 to submit the address in order to receive the discount.
+Students will have a deadline of February 28 to submit the address in order to receive the discount for the spring semester.
 Instructions for updating the ‘Physical Location' address by school are listed below:

 |Harvard Law School||All students (JD, LLM, SJD, and visiting students) should update their ‘Physical Location’ address in Helios.|